 If you are a visitor from overseas you may not have Medicare cover.
 In that event, you will not need a referral from a general practitioner.
 If you have overseas health fund cover, can you please bring details with you.

 When you arrive

 My secretary will be the first person you meet in my office.
 She will take your details, begin the discussion about our pregnancy care, discuss our fee program and payment plan options.
 You will be required to sign an informed financial consent form.
 She will give you a folder containing pregnancy care information and your free personalised USB flash drive for you to store ultrasound scan photos of your baby taken at each antenatal visit.

 Your first consultation

 Please bring a list of any questions, concerns or special requests.
-I want to provide you with personalised care and satisfy of your concerns and requests.
+I want to provide you with personalised care and satisfaction of your concerns and requests.

-I have a GE Voluson i ultrasound machine.
-I have no doubt it is the best quality portable ultrasound scanner in Australia.
+I have a GE Voluson P8 ultrasound machine.
 The scanner does 2D, 3D and 4D imaging with incredible clarity.
-A 13 week 3D scan is adjacent.
+These images can be exported to the USB flash drive we give you.
+I can also for you record the sound of your baby’s heart beating and a video clip of your baby moving onto your personal USB flash drive.
+A 13-week 3D scan is adjacent.
 See our Facebook site for more photos.
-All antenatal patients have an ultrasound scan of their baby at each antenatal visit and have the photos of their baby exported to their personalised USB flash drive provided by us.
-The scans are free and are done at no cost to you.
+All antenatal patients have ultrasound scanning of their baby at each antenatal visit and have the photos and video clips of their baby exported to their personalised USB flash drive provided by us.
+The scans and USB flash drive are free.
 While the scanner has a large screen the scanner is connected to an external flat screen monitor located on the wall at the end of the examination couch.
 It is well located for convenient viewing of your baby by you, your husband/partner and family/friends who also may attend.